 Coaches who are in touch with their worth are deeply expressed in their ability to provide a transformative service.

-When coaches are running on their authentic energy, they love to build relationships with their audience–resulting in an engaged platform; regardless of the size.
+When coaches are running on their authentic energy, they love to build relationships with their audience–resulting in a deeply engaged platform and dedicated community– regardless of the size.

 Closeness & Intimate

-Clients and audience members feel close to the healthy coach, even when they aren’t their client–because they’re tapped into the human experience of their audience members.
+Clients and audience members feel close to a well-grounded coach, even if they haven’t worked with them yet.
+Their community as a whole is tapped into the shared experience of their brand.

 Lack of Boundaries